boazbk/tcs/lec_08_uncomputability.md

         j += 1
     return Y
 ```
+On input a transition table $\delta$ this program will simulate the corresponding machine $M$ step by step, at each point maintaining the invariant that the array `Tape` contains the contents of $M$'s tape,  and the variable `s` contains $M$'s current state.

 The above does not prove the theorem as stated, since we need to show a _Turing machine_ that computes $EVAL$ rather than a Python program.
 With enough effort, we can translate this Python code line by line to a Turing machine.